Lake Sturgeon Bowl Regional Competition

 Dear High School Science Educator,

-The University of Wisconsin–Milwaukee (UWM), on behalf of the Consortium for Ocean Leadership, invites you and your students to participate in the seventeenth annual Lake Sturgeon Bowl.
-The bowl, to be held in Milwaukee, is a regional competition of the National Ocean Sciences Bowl (NOSB), and is coordinated by the UWM School of Freshwater Sciences.
+The University of Wisconsin–Milwaukee (UWM), on behalf of the Consortium for Ocean Leadership, invites you and your students to participate in the twentieth annual Lake Sturgeon Bowl.
+The bowl is a regional competition of the National Ocean Sciences Bowl (NOSB), and is coordinated by the UWM School of Freshwater Sciences.

 Students who compete in the regional bowl are eligible to apply for scholarships from the National Ocean Scholar Program sponsored by the Consortium for Ocean Leadership.